 If you can’t afford to employ a dedicated sales person but want to target new markets, a commercial sales agent could offer the solution.
-Naomi Marks finds out how recruiting an independent specialist could increase your reach
+Atom Content Marketing, looks at how recruiting an independent specialist could increase your reach.

 A commercial sales agent is a self-employed sales person who will sell your goods or services in return for commission.
 Businesses usually appoint agents because they need specialist help in reaching markets in a particular sector or geographical location.

-“They suit businesses where personal selling methods are preferred to arms-length sales channels, such as mail shots,” explains Paul Brown, managing director of sales agent consultancy Agent Base.
+“Sales agents suit businesses where personal selling methods are preferred to arms-length sales channels such as email marketing,” explains Paul Brown, managing director of sales agent consultancy Agent Base.

 Sales agents as a cost-effective solution

 Sales agents can be a cost-effective means of reaching a wide variety of markets.

 “A lot of small businesses don’t have the budget to justify employing a full-time sales representative,” points out Brown.
 “It can cost £50-£100,000 a year to keep just one rep on the road.
 With a sales agent, if you sell nothing, it costs nothing.
 The cost is always in line with the profitability as they only earn commission.”

 An agent’s main asset is the customers that they have relationships with.
 “Most agents have several hundred customers that they have been dealing with for years and they can put your product directly in front of them,” explains Brown.